NaeuralEdgeProtocol/PyE2/README.md

 Minimal documentation will be presented here.
 The complete documentation is Work in Progress.

-Code examples are located in the `xperimental` folder in the project's repository.
+Code examples are located in the `tutorials` folder in the project's repository.

 ## Quick start guides